brikis98/terratest/docs/README.md

 _The Collection Browser is strongly inspired by implementation of `guides` on *gruntwork.io* website._

 The Collection Browser's purpose is to wrap Jekyll collection into:
-* _index_ page containing ordered list of docs with search form
+* _index_ page containing ordered list of docs with search form,
-* _show_ pages presenting docs' contents, and containing navigation sidebar.
+* _show_ pages presenting docs' contents, and containing navigation sidebar,
+* and build navigation sidebar.

 ### Usage